Child Abuse and Neglect - Symptoms

 signs of neglect.

-A child who is neglected may be:
+A child who is neglected may:

-- Significantly underweight or
+- Be very underweight or

-- Developmentally delayed.
+- Be developmentally delayed.

-- Obviously unhealthy, such as being sick or tired
+- Be sick or tired

 most of the time.

-- Dirty or have poor personal hygiene.
+- Be dirty or have poor personal hygiene.